na--/ebook-tools/README.md

   Whether to enable OCR for `.pdf`, `.djvu` and image files.
 It is disabled by default and can be used differently in two scripts:
   - `organize-ebooks.sh` can use OCR for finding ISBNs in scanned books.
 Setting the value to `true` will cause it to use OCR for books that failed to be converted to `.txt` or were converted to empty files by the simple conversion tools (`ebook-convert`, `pdftotext`, `djvutxt`).
 Setting the value to `always` will cause it to use OCR even when the simple tools produced a non-empty result, if there were no ISBNs in it.
-  - `convert-to-txt.sh` can user OCR for the conversion to `.txt`.
+  - `convert-to-txt.sh` can use OCR for the conversion to `.txt`.
 Setting the value to `true` will cause it to use OCR for books that failed to be converted to `.txt` or were converted to empty files by the simple conversion tools.
 Setting it to `always` will cause it to first try OCR-ing the books before trying the simple conversion tools.

 * `-ocrop=<value>`, `--ocr-only-first-last-pages=<value>`; env. variable `OCR_ONLY_FIRST_LAST_PAGES`; default value `7,3` (except for `convert-to-txt.sh` where it's `false`)